jeremyButtler/bioTools/README.md

    - allow ampDepth to print read depth for each position
    - set non-coordinate input to print depth for amplicons (no breaks in depths)
+7. unGz
+   - has issue printing last Illumina reads in windows for stdout (not sure about stdout)

 # Thanks